ENVX-resources/.github/profile/README.md

 - ENVX2001 Handbook - *will be released in 2025*

 ## Quick links
 These links are for quick access to the resource outputs (documents).
 They are updated as the resources are developed.
-If you are interested in the source code, scroll down to the "Repositories" section on this page.s
+If you are interested in the source code, scroll down to the "Repositories" section on this page.

 ### ENVX1002 - Semester 1, 2024